MasWag/qtpm/doc/man.md

 The command:

-    qtpm -f ta.dot < timed_word.txt
+    qtpm -f ta.dot < signal.txt

+or

+    qtpm -f ta.dot -i signal.txt

-read the word from *timed_word.txt* and write the result of quantitative timed pattern matching masked word to standard output.
+read the word from *signal.txt* and write the result of quantitative timed pattern matching masked word to standard output.
 The semantics is the space robustness over max-min semiring.